Liberty University Club Sports Athletics

 Given to the Club Sports athletes who have been successfully embedded into a designated area of study within Club Sports.
 Going above and beyond the requirements in their field of study to willingly serve the Club Sports department.

-Female Academic Integration Award: Anna Wheat
+Female Academic Integration Award Nominees:

-Male Academic Integration Award: Riley Clingman
+Male Academic Integration Award Nominees:

 Given to the Liberty University dean or professor who has embraced the vision of Club Sports and come alongside of the department to provide hands on experience for their students.
 They have given freely of their time, resources, and students to assist Club Sports in expanding their University footprint.